dralshehri/epiweeks/README.rst

 Features
 --------

+- Support for both the CDC (MMWR) and ISO week numbering systems.
-- Accurate and tested calculation.
+- Accurate and tested calculations.
 - Intuitive, clean, and easy-to-use interface.
-- Support for both CDC (MMWR) and ISO (WHO) calculation methods.
 - Calculation of start and end dates of week.
 - Iteration of year's weeks or week's dates.
 - Rich comparison between weeks.